Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

-\commentmaor{In order to choose the best hyper-parameter for the IQS algorithm, we tested the following ranges: maximal number of iteration between 10 to 45, number of runs between 1 to 3, and the number of output queries between 5 to 50.
+In order to choose the best hyper-parameters for IQS, we tested several ranges: $itr$ between 10 to 45, $runs$ between 1 to 3, and $numQueries$ between 5 to 50.
 For our final evaluation, we used the hyper-parameter configuration that yielded the best results on both datasets.
-The best parameters found for IQS are $itr=15, runs=3, minSize=1, maxSize=6, numQueries=40,$. }
+During the hyper-parameter tuning, we limited the total number of interactions with the given search engine ($runs * itr$) to be up to 45, due to time constraints.
+Each search interaction with the Twitter search engine takes approximately 1.4 seconds.
+Therefore, the total run time for a claim is about a minute.
+Eventually, the best parameters found for IQS were $itr=15$, $runs=3$, $minSize=1$, $maxSize=6$, and $numQueries=40$.